lauringlab/COVID19SequenceCompile/README.md

 #### Creating FASTA file for GISAID upload

 The prep_fasta_NumberTwo.py file curates and creates the final FASTA file used for GISAID submisison.
+* This file is generated in the 3_ProcessedGenome run folder and will need to be copied over the 5_GISAID_Uploads run folder

 ---